cclauss/itinerant-tester/README.md

 [![Open in VS Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/cclauss/itinerant-tester)

-Create GitHub Actions for running [flake8](http://flake8.pycqa.org/en/latest/) and other tests on each of the [GitHub Trending Python](https://github.com/trending?l=python) repos.
+Create GitHub Actions for running [ruff](https://beta.ruff.rs) and other tests on each of the [GitHub Trending Python](https://github.com/trending?l=python) repos.

 What about a different approach?
-What if I have a local Python command line app that accepts the name of one or more repos and it commits an updated .travis.yml file that tests those repos.
-That commit will cause Travis CI to test each of those repos.
+What if I have a local Python command line app that accepts the name of one or more repos and it commits an updated GitHub Actions .yml file that tests those repos.
+That commit will cause GitHub Actions to test each of those repos in a separate job.

 Appveyor https://github.com/google/protobuf/pull/4756